-Students registered in a BMus program must complete at least 60 senior credits offered by the Augustana Faculty.
-However,
+Students registered in a BMus program must complete at least 60 credits offered by the Augustana Faculty, at least 54 of which must be at the senior level.
+However.

-- 1. Language or other study abroad may, with special permission of the Associate Dean, Academics, count toward the residence requirement - An exception to this may be granted to students already holding a BA or BSc who can transfer sufficient credits from their first degree to be able to complete the requirements of the Bachelor of Music degree in fewer than ★60.
+Language or other study abroad may, with special permission of the Associate Dean, Academics, count toward the residence requirement

+An exception to this may be granted to students already holding a BA or BSc who can transfer sufficient credits from their first degree to be able to complete the requirements of the Bachelor of Music degree in fewer than ★60.
 Normally in such cases at least the final ★45 must be completed at Augustana.